-By utilizing advanced chemical methods alongside artificial intelligence, researchers have discovered evidence of ancient life in rocks that are 3.3 billion years old.
-They hope to apply the same approach to samples from Mars or icy oceans like those found on Europa.
+By using advanced chemical techniques alongside artificial intelligence, researchers have uncovered evidence of ancient life in rocks that are 3.3 billion years old.
+They hope to apply the same approach to samples from Mars or to icy oceans like those on Europa.

-The study, published in the journal PNAS, was based on the analysis of over 400 samples of ancient sediments, fossils, modern plants, animals, fungi, and even meteorites.
+The study, published in the journal PNAS, analyzed more than 400 samples of ancient sediments, fossils, modern plants, animals, fungi, and even meteorites.

-It turns out that the system can distinguish between materials left by life and abiotic samples with over 90 percent accuracy.
+The system can distinguish between materials produced by life and abiotic samples with better than 90 percent accuracy.

 “This example is inspiring, demonstrating how modern technologies can shed light on the oldest history of our planet and change the approaches to searching for ancient life on Earth and other planets.
 This is a new powerful tool for astrobiology,” said Dr. Michael Wong, a co-author of the study.